Best Beaches in West Maui Top Guide 2025

 Honokowai Beach Park

-families & snorkeling
+Suitable for: families & snorkeling

 Nestled between the rocky edges of the reef, a shallow, long pool presents itself, proving to be an excellent spot for swimming.
 I found this feature incredibly appealing, especially for families with kids.
 However, exercise caution, as no lifeguards are on duty at this beach.